TomGomiero/weather-challenge-Rocketseat/README.md

 Technologies:
 This project was developed using the following technologies:

-React JS
+React JS,
-Axios
+Axios,
-OPEN weather API
+OPEN weather API,
-Getting started
+Getting started,
 To run this project, follow these steps:

 Clone this repository.